avataristvan/fast-integration-tests-with-mocha/index.md

 DELETE QUICK FROM table2; ALTER TABLE table2 AUTO_INCREMENT = 1;
 ...
 ```
+__Attention:__ Please *don't* enable multipleStatements in the default db config:
+It opens the doors for mysql injections!
+It has a good reason, why it's disabled by default in several frameworks.

 With ``"multipleStatements": "on"`` the CPU-load decreased to the pure script execution.
 * Sending a single query for each table opens a lot of connections, the mysql daemon have to deal with.